lucasaglia/team-diana.github.io/en/pages/nova_boards.md

 **important:** Remember to load the *setup.sh* as specified above

+important: There are two *setup.sh* files: one is in the nova installation directory.
+This file is needed to load nova tools.
+Another file is in the workspace and is generated using the following commands.
+Remember that when you want to work in the workspace you need to load the *setup.sh* file **in the workspace**

 ```bash
 # Create a new directory for the workspace.
 This can be done everywhere
 mkdir workspace